Coder-World04/Complete-Machine-Learning-/README.md

 **Day 9 : Pandas Part 1 with Code Implementation**

 In this post we covered Pandas part 1 in depth with Code Implementation .
-Pandas is an open source Python package written for the Python programming language for data manipulation, analysis and ML tasks.
+Pandas is an open source Python package written for the Python programming language for data manipulation, analysis and ML tasks .

 Where to find Day 9 post : [Link](https://medium.datadriveninvestor.com/day-9-60-days-of-data-science-and-machine-learning-2d0f75a498b9)